Available Types of Financial Aid

 LSUHSC Hardship Waiver

 This is a need based grant program meeting a State legislative mandate to set aside a portion of funds from tuition increases to alleviate the impact of those increases for needy students.
 Funds are awarded to Louisiana residents assessed full-time tuition and demonstrating significant financial need; this is defined as an official Expected Family Contribution (EFC) Free Application for Federal Student Aid result in the Federal Pell-Eligible range.
 Due to limited available funds, the school may consider for funding only applicants with Zero EFC and no other significant gift assistance.
 Awards are made on a first come first served basis.
 Award amounts vary.
 Posted Hardship Waiver awards will be cancelled in the event the award recipient fails to register at a credit hour level requiring full tuition payment, and may be cancelled in the event the recipient receives other scholarship/grant support.

 Louisiana Go Grant

-Louisiana Go Grant is a state aid program designed to supplement grant assistance for Louisiana resident Federal Pell Grant recipients, with a target goal of funding 60% of recipients’ calculated financial need (Cost of Attendance – Expected Family Contribution) with gift (scholarship & grant) assistance.
+Louisiana Go Grant is a state aid program designed to supplement grant assistance for Louisiana resident Federal Pell Grant recipients.

 Only Louisiana residents, and in some cases students who may not be Louisiana residents but whose non-custodial parents are Louisiana residents, are eligible for consideration.
 Go Grant is available only during semesters in which recipients are enrolled at least half time and concurrently receiving Federal Pell Grant funding.
 Students 25 and older by the first calendar year of the award year receive priority consideration.
 Due to limited funding some eligible students may not be funded.

 State regulations limit Go Grant funding to $1500 per semester, $3000 per academic year.
-LSUHSC New Orleans awards funding based on the maximum level for recipients assessed the maximum University Fee for the semester, and half of the maximum level for students assessed less than the maximum University Fee for the semester (due to reduced course load).
+LSUHSC New Orleans awards funding based on the maximum level for recipients assessed the maximum Tuition for the semester, and half of the maximum level for students assessed less than the maximum Tuition for the semester (due to reduced course load).
 Students taking less than six hours in a semester are ineligible for Go Grant funding for the semester.